mrf-dot/awk-intro/README.md

 }
 ```

----

 ## AWK Case Study Three

-Show which users have the most VS Code processes open on Stu.
+Show which users have the most VS Code processes open on your ssh server.

 ```sh
 ps aux | awk '